wxyz-abcd/node-haxball/README.md

       - `HttpUrl`: proxy http url address to use when trying to create or join a room. should end with a `/`.
 Is appended `host` or `client` at the end while being used.
 Defaults to: `https://www.haxball.com/rs/`.
     - `stunServer`: the url address of an external stun server that is required for the communication via WebRTC to work correctly.
 Defaults to: `stun:stun.l.google.com:19302`.
     - `proxyAgent`: a global custom proxy agent for this api object.
 This method does not work in browsers.
 Defaults to `null`.
-    - `fixNames`: fix some important variable names or not.
-Defaults to: `true`.
     - `version`: Haxball's expected version number.
 Defaults to: `9`.
     - `noVariableValueChangeEvent`: if `true`, disables the mechanism that enables variable value change event which in turn improves performance while reaching a variable's value that was defined by any `Addon.defineVariable` function.
 (Variable will have a directly accessable, actual value; instead of a property that points to the actual variable.)
 Defaults to: `false`.
     - `noWebRTC`: If `true`, skips the WebRTC initialization.
 Needed to be able to use the API functions that are not related to networking in environments without WebRTC support.
 Defaults to: `false`.